LBHackney-IT/Data-Platform-Playbook/docs/docs/alloy-ingestion.md

 ## Retrieving a data extract from the Alloy API

-[*This Glue job*](https://github.com/LBHackney-IT/Data-Platform/blob/main/scripts/jobs/env_services/alloy_api_ingestion.py) sends queries to the Alloy API that request an extract of datasets described in [Alloy Query Syntax (AQS)](https://help.alloyapp.io/alloy-query-syntax/alloy-query-syntax.html) and uploaded to [this folder in the Data Platform GitHub repository](https://github.com/LBHackney-IT/Data-Platform/tree/main/scripts/jobs/env_services/aqs).
+  [*This Glue job*](https://github.com/LBHackney-IT/Data-Platform/blob/main/scripts/jobs/env_services/alloy_api_ingestion.py) sends queries to the Alloy API that request an extract of datasets described in [Alloy Query Syntax (AQS)](https://help.alloyapp.io/alloy-query-syntax/alloy-query-syntax.html).
+These queries are stored in json format and uploadeded to [this directory in the Data Platform GitHub repository](https://github.com/LBHackney-IT/Data-Platform/tree/main/scripts/jobs/env_services/aqs).

 Each query creates a new job for that dataset that runs independently of any other queries.

 A request is sent to the API and once the export is complete the data is downloaded and extracted as a zip file containing csvs that are saved in S3.
 These csvs then read from the S3 bucket to a spark data frame.
-Minimal transformation is applied to allow for conversion to parquet format and import datetime columns are added to allow for partitioning of the data.
+Minimal transformation is applied to allow for conversion to parquet format and import datetime columns are added.

 ## Creating the refined tables

 [*The second Glue job*](https://github.com/LBHackney-IT/Data-Platform/blob/main/scripts/jobs/env_services/alloy_raw_to_refined.py) looks for tables in the _env-services-raw-zone_ Glue Catalog database with a given prefix of the form "parent table name_".

-It then iterates over each of the sub-tables to process any parquet files in the raw zone since the last run (identified using the job bookmarking feature).
+It then iterates over each of the sub-tables to process any parquet files in the raw zone that have been created since the last run (identified using the [job bookmarking feature](https://docs.aws.amazon.com/glue/latest/dg/monitor-continuations.html)).

 As part of the refining process, the job checks for a json dictionary stored in s3 under the raw bucket with a key formed like this: